ukorvl/booksAbstracts/Programming/Code complete.md

 4. Hide information and realisation.
 Class should hide information iside.
 For example class can have 25 methods, but its interface should allow access only to 4-5 of them.
 Interface of a class should be like a top of an iceberg, showing only a little part of it above the water.
 5. Always think about future changes.
 Make classes adaptive and easy to change.
 New classes, methods and data should not affect old classes.
 Design interfaces so that changes inside them don't affect their interactions with other interfaces.
 Class changes should stay hidden from other classes.
 Separate elements which look like unstable at the beginning of design.
+You can use Adapter pattern for example to make one outcoming format of data, which another classes can use with one method without cheking this data.
 6. Use best practisies, like design patterns.
 Don't invent the wheel.
 Patterns make communication between developers easy.
 They show possible approaches to solve your problem, its always easier to choose than to invent.
 7. Give every class single responsibility.

 Sometimes brute force is needed.
 If you are in doubt use brute force.